 The Biology Department is housed in the L.E.
 Griffin Memorial Biology Building, which includes the Lewis H. Kleinholz Memorial Laboratories.
 The Biology Building is located towards the eastern end of the central campus (campus map).

-In 2001, Reed completed a $9.7 million addition to, and renovation of, the biology building; the building now covers 44,800 square feet, a 25% increase.
-The project has created efficient and modern teaching and research spaces for the biology faculty, staff, and students, and has had broad benefits for the Reed community.
+The 44,800-square-foot biology building houses efficient and modern teaching and research spaces for the biology faculty, staff, and students, and has had broad benefits for the Reed community.